plone/training/buildout_1.rst

 .. only:: not presentation

     You might have noticed that most if not all functionality is only available via plugins.
-One of the things that Buildout excels at without any plugin, is the dependency resolution.
+One of the things that Buildout excels at without any plugin is the dependency resolution.
 You can help Plone in dependency resolution by declaring exactly which version of an egg you want.
 This is only one use case.
 Another one is much more important: If you want to have a repeatable Buildout, one that works two months from now also, you *must* declare all your egg versions.
 Else Buildout might install newer versions.

 .. _buildout1-mcguyver-label: